 To put a name to some of these sneaky strategies, property experts have coined the terms gazumping and gazundering.
-‘Gazanging’ was the next addition, and now we welcome a new member to the family (drum roll please)...
+‘Gazanging’ was the next addition (where after accepting an offer, the sellers take it off the market), and now we welcome a new member to the family (drum roll please)...
 Gazinding.

 This new term seems fairly similar to gazundering, and refers to a buyer reducing their offer in the final stages of the transaction just before the exchange of contracts.
 This leaves the seller with a tricky decision to make; accept the last minute lower offer, or put the property back on the market.